Conan (Dark Horse Comics): Conan

 The six main Dark Horse Conan series, Conan, Conan the Cimmerian, Conan: Road of Kings, Conan the Barbarian, Conan the Avenger and Conan the Slayer make up a larger continuous storyline.
 This is indicated by numbering on the inner cover of these books with the text, "Number [#] in a series".

 Conan

 Conan was Dark Horse Comics' first series about Conan the Cimmerian.
-The comic's art consists of only color and pencilwork, with no inkwork, providing a painterly aesthetic.
+Cary Nord's art consists of only color and pencilwork, with no inkwork, providing a painterly aesthetic.
 The series follows Dale Rippke's "Darkstorm" chronology.
 The story "Helm" in Conan #18 addresses one of the major "faults" in that chronology.